 - Estimation of the concrete’s cover.

 - Eddy Current Testing: The steel is exposed to electric current.
-This causes changes to the current.
+Defects such as cracks disrupt the path of eddy currents and weaken their strength, allowing for their detection.
+The detection depth is up to 10 cm.
 The interpretation of these changes gives information about:

 - The imperfections and surface cracks on the steel.

 - Pulse Response Analysis: The steel is exposed to AC current.
 The current’s frequency is alternating between low and high values and the results are interpreted with an advanced & inovative system.
 The detection depth range is up to 10 cm or more.
 It is applied to:

 - Estimate the reinforcement bars’ corrosion rate.

 - Leeb rebound hardness test: A defined mass impacts with a known energy on steel.
 The steel’s hardness is estimated by the energy loss after the impact.

 - Method UCI (Ultrasonic Contact Impedance): This method is performed by a device containing an oscillating mass that comes in contact with the steel.
 Following this, the surface hardness is estimated as a function of the change in natural frequency of the oscillator, before and after the impact.

 - Wenner method: Electric current is applied to two positions on the concrete’s surface.
 The voltage response of a corroded bar is different when compared to a non-corroded one.
 The method is applied to:

 - Measure rebar’s corrosion potential.